A 90-day engagement · Execution architecture for leadership teams

 What the work produces

-Engagement results consistently compress decision latency, reduce initiative collisions, and restore leadership bandwidth within the first 30 days.
+The architecture compresses decision latency, reduces initiative collisions, and restores leadership bandwidth within the first 30 days of installation.

 90